LEGO999/Human-Activity-Recognition-HAPT/README.md

 Human Activities and Postural Transitions Dataset (HAPT)

 ## Usage
-Unzip hapt_tfrecords.zip in a folder called hapt_tfrecords in the root directory of HAPT.
+Unzip hapt_tfrecords.7z in a folder called hapt_tfrecords in the root directory of HAPT.
 Manipulate confin.gin to switch from different modes.
 And use```main.py``` to start the program.

 ### Tuning Mode
 Under this mode, no checkpoint will be saved and nothing will be visualized.
 And Bayesian Optimization will be executed.